 Stakeholder study of 24 interviews with researchers and professionals with a responsibility for data management have been undertaken.
-Two focus groups with 8 previous participants in research have been carried out with a third planned for early February.
+Three focus groups with 12 previous participants in research have been carried out.

-Prototype repository and integrated Trusted Research Environment has been developed and handed over to the team for user testing and evaluation.
+Prototype repository and integrated Trusted Research Environment has been built and handed over to the team for user testing and evaluation.